A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Channel Measurements

 \subsection{PADP Analysis}

-Before conducting measuring, we perform a back-to-back calibration to remove the system response from the equipment and cable \cite{jiang2019comparative}.
-CIRs at each communication or sensing position for all rotation angles are measured as $h(\theta,\tau)$, where $\tau$ and $\theta$ denote the propagation delay and rotation angle, respectively.
-Note that the azimuth angle of departure (AOD) of MPCs would be estimated directly according to the rotation angle in the measurements.
-The power-angular-delay profiles (PADPs) can be written as
+Before conducting measurements, we perform a back-to-back calibration to remove the system response from the equipment and cables \cite{jiang2019comparative}.
+CIR at each communication or sensing position for all rotation angles is measured as $h(\theta,\tau)$, where $\tau$ and $\theta$ denote the propagation delay and rotation angle, respectively.
+The PADPs can be written as

 The PADPs of sensing and three communication measured positions are demonstrated in Fig. \ref{fig_4a}, \ref{fig_4b}-\ref{fig_4d}, respectively.
-In these polar plots, the center of the circle (coordinate of $(0,0)$) is the location of the TX and sensing RX antennas, as shown in Fig. \ref{fig_4legend} (denoted by the circular dashed area in Fig. \ref{fig_3}), which is a simplified schematic of Fig. \ref{fig_3}.
-The angle of the circle represents the AOD, zero-degree points in the south direction.
-The radius indicates the absolute propagation distance of the MPCs from the TX antenna, and the depth of color represents the magnitude of the received power (dB).
-By matching the high-power MPCs with the actual environment, it can be calculated that over 95\% of the power in the effective MPCs comes from the single-hop reflection links, in the 30 dB dynamic range of communication and sensing PADPs.
+In these polar plots, the center of the circle (coordinate of $(0,0)$) represents the location of the TX and sensing RX antennas, as shown in Fig. \ref{fig_4legend}, which is a simplified schematic of Fig. \ref{fig_3}.
+The angle of the circle represents the azimuth Angle Of Departure (AOD), with zero-degree pointing in the south direction.
+The radius indicates the absolute propagation distance from the TX antenna, and the depth of color represents the magnitude of the received power (dB).
+(Note that the power is not normalized here.)
+By matching the high-power MPCs with the actual environment, it can be calculated that over 95\% of the MPC power comes from the single-hop reflection, within the 30 dB dynamic range of communication and sensing PADPs.